-From 5:30pm on Saturday 10 September, come and experience Moon Festival in the heart of Fortitude Valley.
-With unique flavours pouring out of our top Asian restaurants alongside the roving entertainment including lion dances throughout the Malls, we can’t think of a better way to celebrate!
+From 5pm on Saturday 30 September, come and experience Moon Festival in the heart of Fortitude Valley.
+With unique flavours pouring out of our top Asian restaurants alongside the roving entertainment that includes lion dances throughout the Malls, we can’t think of a better way to celebrate!

 Here’s six ways you can celebrate The Moon Festival in The Valley next month.

 Reunite with loved ones over a meal or two

 The Moon Festival is based on the legend of the Moon goddess, Chang’e, in Chinese mythology and symbolises families getting together.
 If it’s been a while since your loved ones have enjoyed a night on the town, the Moon Festival in the Valley is the perfect place to reconnect.
 Before the Moon Festival celebrations, enjoy a lunch yum cha at Mr Vain Brisbane.
 Enjoy some happy dumplings at Fat Dumpling.
 Mr Mista serves a Chinese-inspired banquet menu designed by its chef exclusively for this special celebration.

 You can also book a table at family favourite Superbowl Chinese Restaurant selling all your favourite treats, or see your meal prepared right in front of you at Bird’s Nest Restaurant.
 If you’re looking for something to take you further into the night, celebrate the Moon Festival into the wee hours at Ling Ling’s.

 You’re spoiled for choice with Asian dining spots in the Valley.
 Check out some of our favourite restaurants.